robwco/workshop-marketing/class.md

 ### Why you should buy right now
 For the first 25 people who purchase I'm offering a free 2-hour bootcamp, hosted over Google hangouts.
-Me and Kurt will go over the class material, and answer specific questions for you and your specific business.
+Kurt and I will go over the class material, and answer questions for you about your specific business.

 This one-on-one help will be super valuable if you run into questions implementing the course.